CompVis/stable-diffusion/README.md

 ## Changes

+* v1.04 (22 August 2022 - after the drop)
+   * Updated README to reflect installation of the released weights.
+   * Suppressed very noisy and inconsequential warning when loading the frozen CLIP tokenizer.

 * v1.03 (22 August 2022)
    * The original txt2img and img2img scripts from the CompViz repository have been moved into a subfolder named "orig_scripts", to reduce confusion.